suyashpatel98/CSE548-project4/README.md

 2. Ensure Maven (apache-maven-3.8.4) is installed
 3. Run "mvn clean install" in the root folder to build the project
 4. Run "mvn spring-boot:run" to start the server.
 The server will listen at port 8080 on localhost

+OR

+Just use the already deployed app as mentioned in the previous section